gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ## Change the default proxy headers

-By default, when you specify `external_url` Omnibus GitLab will set a few NGINX proxy headers that are assumed to be sane in most environments.
+By default, when you specify `external_url`, a Linux package installation sets a few NGINX proxy headers that are assumed to be sane in most environments.

-For example, Omnibus GitLab will set:
+For example, a Linux package installation sets:

 ```plaintext
   "X-Forwarded-Proto" => "https",